 - What music selections are available for my wedding ceremony?

 There are some selections and guidelines that can be found in the “Music” section online.
 The Worship and Arts Ministry will help you select music and must approve any and all music selections.

 - Is there any pre-marital counseling available?

 Yes.
-UNION is a weekend course offered twice a year.
+UNION is a nine-week course offered twice a year.
 Couples being married either at PCPC or by one of our ministers at another location are required to attend all classes in the series.
 This class covers such issues as the biblical foundation for marriage, finances, goals and values, communication, conflict and physical intimacy.
-The required fee is $60 per couple which includes all materials, including a special dinner on the final night.
+The required fee is $50 per couple which includes all materials, including a special dinner on the final night.